Home Work in Australia Australia on a Working Holiday Visa: Setting yourself up for work

 For a complete guide to writing your resume in Australia and an easy-to-follow downloadable template, see our article: Writing a resume in Australia – Guide & Templates.

-Set up your bank account
+Set up your Bank Account

 In order to work legally in Australia, you will need to set up a bank account.
 With some banks, can set up your account online from your home country.
 You will need to bring your passport as ID, and an address where your bank can post your new debit card.
 If you don’t have a permanent address yet, you may be able to give the bank the address of your hostel (but make sure you ask the staff first).